SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Why doesn't the wagon just fall down, it looks like nothing is supporting it."

 "Good question.
-Pegasi have innate magic that keeps the wagon steady when they fly.
+Pegasi have innate magic that keeps the wagon steady when flying.
 They can fly with a lot of weight, but if its too much they get pulled to the ground."

 Scootaloo nodded at her answer.

-Iron led them to the building where the two pegasi had flown to, and where waiting for them.
+Iron led them to the building where the two pegasi had flown to, and were now waiting for them.

 Iron introduced them.
 The first pony was a white mare with yellow curls.
 "This is Sunrise." the second pony was a light blue mare with a cloud like mane.
 "This is Cloudy Conundrum."

-They waived at the touring ponies before Sunrise speaks, "Hello ponies, we're going to help with the tour to explain and show you all how we process metal.
+They waived at the touring ponies before Sunrise spoke, "Hello ponies, we're going to help with the tour to explain and show you all how we process metal.
 Sound exciting?"

 Everypony nodded.